sjkelleyjr/Deadlock/characters/main_characters.md

 **Personality Traits**:
 - Deeply cynical about corporate culture
 - Sees through every management ploy and buzzword
-- Constantly questioning the logic of ByteSkip decisions
+- Constantly questioning the logic of ByteSauce decisions
 - Has a deadpan sense of humor
 - Surprisingly competent despite his attitude
 - The voice of reason in the chaos